GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

 1. [Find the Container](https://cloud.google.com/appengine/docs/managed-vms/access#accessing_the_docker_container_in_production)

-1. Either show the container log  `docker logs <containerID>` or enter the container `docker exec -it <containerID> /bin/bash
+1. Either show the container log  `docker logs <containerID>` or enter the container `docker exec -it <containerID> /bin/bash`

 ## Using Bigtable-Hello

 1. With your browser, go to [docker:8080](docker:8080) (Mac) or [localhost:8080](localhost:8080) (Linux) in your browser.
 (Local)  Or to https://<projectID>.appspot.com

-1. Sign-in with Google  It should could your visit.
+1. Sign-in with Google  It should count your visit.

 ## Using JSON